SkillTotal

 Is firecrawl/firecrawl safe?

 repo is an AI ai_component analyzed by SkillTotal's deterministic static scanner.
-The scan found malicious indicators (14 findings with evidence); treat it as unsafe until reviewed.
-It can: dynamic code execution, filesystem read, filesystem write, install time execution, mcp tools detected, network egress, prompt surface risk and shell execution — capabilities are what the code can do, not a verdict on intent.
-Risk score 30/100 (medium).
+The scan found no malicious indicators, though 12 risky constructs are reported for review.
+It can: dynamic code execution, filesystem read, filesystem write, install time execution, mcp tools detected, network egress and shell execution — capabilities are what the code can do, not a verdict on intent.
+Risk score 0/100 (low).

 repo